elegantwist/slothtest/README.md

 .. and that’s all!

-3. Now, let’s run our app as usual, and let the Sloth to watch our process run.
+3. Now, let’s run our app as usual, and let the Sloth watch our process run.
 After a run, in a folder with our example, a new zip-file appears with a filename in digits (it’s a timestamp) and a dump of our runs inside this zip file
 The zip-dump creates after a sloth is stopped, or it recorded a certain amount of runs for all the methods it watched.
-An amount of runs we can set via SlothConfig class
+A number of runs we can set via SlothConfig class

 ```python
 from slothtest import SlothConfig